chetan-pediredla/Brain_cancer-tumor_classification/README.md

 convolutional Neural networks

 Transfer learning models
- ## we got training accuracy for our final model(ResNet50) is 98.99 and testing accuracy is 98.88
+ ## we got training accuracy for our final model is 98.99 and testing accuracy is 98.88